soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Set-Mailbox <username> -DefaultAuditSet Admin,Delegate,Owner
 ```

-You can use this command to restore the default mailbox actions for any of the logon types (by using the Admin, Delegate, or Owner values for the DefaultAuditSet parameter.)
+You can use this command to restore the default mailbox actions for any of the logon types (by using the **Admin**, **Delegate**, or **Owner** values for the *DefaultAuditSet* parameter.)
+Also note that when you run `Set-Mailbox -DefaultAuditSet`, the AuditAdmin, AuditDelegate, or AuditOwner property on the mailbox will be updated with the list of mailbox actions that are audited by default.
+In other words, the previous set of mailbox actions will be replaced with the default mailbox actions.

 ## Turn off default mailbox auditing for your organization